 Kate has managed the corporate affairs functions for some of Australia’s largest and best-known brands and projects and has been a member of, and advisor to corporate leadership teams for more than a decade.

-Her experience spans public and private sectors, across some of the largest industries in Australia, including oil and gas, mining, construction and technology.
+Her experience spans public and private sectors, across some of the largest industries in Australia, including oil and gas, mining, construction and infrastructure.

 Kate brings a depth and breadth of experience, understanding of corporate drivers and analytical skills that combined offer unique perspective and deliver desired results.

-Kate is a Graduate of the Australian Institute of Company Directors and Director of Communications for the International Association of Business Communicators [IABC] APAC Region.
+Kate is a Graduate of the Australian Institute of Company Directors and Non-Executive Director of Tennis West.